holochain/docs-pages/src/pages/references/glossary.md

 A function in an application's [DNA](#dna) that contains the validation rules for a [record](#record).
 This function allows every [agent](#agent) to check the correctness of data they see.
 If a [validation authority](#validation-authority) is performing validation on a record and finds that it's invalid, they can publish a [warrant](#warrant) proving that the record's author has broken the 'rules of the game'.

+A validation function has only limited access to the [host API](#holochain-host-api), restricted to retrieval of deterministic [DHT](#dht) data and selected cryptographic functions.

 #### Validation signature

 A [public-key signature](#public-key-signature) created by the [validation-authority](#validation-authority) of a piece of [DHT data](#dht-data), attesting to its validity according to the [validation rules](#validation-rule) in the app.